 Multi-Process Alloy Welding is a 5-week, post-apprenticeship, shop-based program for certified welders who wish to expand their skill sets, gain advanced certification, and enhance career opportunities.
 Admission is restricted to indentured IP-certified welders.
 Upon completion of the program, successful completion of a standardized exam, and 5,400 hours of field experience, a “Multi-Process Alloy Welding” will be affixed to the welder’s existing Certificate of Qualification.

-Upgrader Welding is a self-paced, competency-based training program sanctioned by the Canadian Welding Bureau (CWB) and the American Society of Mechanical Engineers (ASME) for welders seeking specific CWB or ASME trade endorsements.
-Selkirk College is authorized to grant ASME and CWB certifications to welders who demonstrate competence in specific processes.
+Upgrader Welding is a self-paced, competency-based training program sanctioned by the Canadian Welding Bureau (CWB) and the American Society of Mechanical Engineers (ASME) for welders seeking specific ASME trade endorsements.
+Selkirk College is authorized to grant ASME certifications to welders who demonstrate competence in specific processes.
+CWB testing is currently not available at Selkirk College.

 ACE IT High School Transition Programs